Code-the-Dream-School/node-essentials/assignments/assignment5-sqlintro.md

   [value.title, value.is_completed, global.user_id]);
   // You don't need a try/catch because the global error handler will handle the errors
 ```

+Note: You should not return the user_id.
+That is a foreign key, and should only be known internally.

 #### f.
 Changing Task Management: GET /tasks (index)